 (A) No disclosure or reporting is required of the following items as there were notransactions with respect to following activities/matters during the year under review.

-(i) Issue of equity shares with differential rights as to dividend voting orotherwise.
+i.
+Issue of equity shares with differential rights as to dividend voting or otherwise.

-(ii) Issue of shares (including sweat equity shares) to employees of the Company underany scheme.
+ii.
+Issue of shares (including sweat equity shares) to employees of the Company underany scheme.

-(v) There is no change in the nature of business of the Company.
+v.
+There is no change in the nature of business of the Company

 (B) Other Disclosures:

-Your Directors record their deep appreciation for the unstinted support andco-operation obtained from the stakeholders of the Company including its ShareholdersBankers Customers Suppliers Business Associates etc. and last but not the least to theemployees of the Company for their dedicated and sincere services to the Company allacross.
+Your Directors record their deep appreciation for the unstinted support andco-operation provided by the stakeholders of the Company including its ShareholdersBankers Customers Suppliers Business Associates etc. and last but not the least by theemployees of the Company for their relentless dedicated and sincere services to theCompany in its overall affairs.